joshbegley/nyt-latest/previous.md

 `There is a U.S.-led war in the Middle East and the midterm elections on the horizon, but President Trump’s latest priority seems to be “Making The Great Lakes Even Greater.”`\
 https://www.nytimes.com/2026/08/27/us/politics/trump-lake-ontario-renaming.html

-**The Lindsay Clancy Army, From Moms in Pink to Candace Owens**\
+**Support for Lindsay Clancy, From Pink T-Shirts to Conservative Stars**\
-`How to understand the support, from a wide range of voices, for a mother on trial for murder.`\
+`How to understand the wide range of sympathy for a mother on trial for murder.`\
 https://www.nytimes.com/2026/08/27/style/lindsay-clancy-trial-support.html

 **Funding Delays Threaten Rollout of Mamdani’s 2-K Program**\